-Upon joining the ESC, each member-owned site will submit an application for approval.
-Current information on the progress of reclamation and beautification at each extraction site (see Appendix B) will be submitted to the ESC annually.
+Upon joining the ESC, each member-operated site will submit an application for approval.
+Current information on the progress of reclamation at each extraction site (see Appendix B) will be submitted to the ESC annually.
 Temporary cessation and the completion of mining will be reported to the ESC.
-Changes or alterations in the approved reclamation plan may be requested and will require approval by the TAC.
+Changes or alterations in the approved reclamation plan may be requested and will require review by the TAC and approval by the ESC Board of Directors.